 The people of southern Madagascar continued to suffer the impact of prolonged drought and food insecurity.
 Consequently, malnutrition rates in the region increased and access to water, sanitation and hygiene became more precarious.
 According to the World Food Programme (WFP), 33% of the population in the Grand South region were facing high food insecurity.

 The tropical storms and cyclones made landfall primarily in the east and central regions, driving further food insecurity; the WFP estimated that at least 470,000 people in the affected regions needed urgent food assistance.

-In June, President Rajoelina commuted the sentences of 10,840 detainees and pardoned at least 2,747 sentenced prisoners, including people convicted of minor offences who had up to three months left on their sentence; women over 55 and men over 60 who had been in prison for 10 years or more; and children who had served at least half their sentence.
+Detention facilities were overcrowded and conditions were poor.
+In June, President Rajoelina commuted the sentences of 11,316 detainees and pardoned 2,902 sentenced prisoners, including people convicted of minor offences who had up to three months left on their sentence.

 Sexual and reproductive rights

-On 19 October, proposed law 004-2021/PL to modify article 317 of the Penal Code to decriminalize abortion was tabled before the National Assembly.
-The law aimed to decriminalize abortion where pregnancy presents a risk to the life of the pregnant woman or girl, in cases of serious fetal impairment, and pregnancy resulting from rape or incest.
+Abortion remained a criminal offence.
+In May 2022, the president of the Permanent Commission of the National Assembly rejected the proposed law 004-2021/PL to modify article 317 of the Penal Code to decriminalize abortion.
+The proposal had not been presented for a vote before the National Assembly.
+The member of the National Assembly and permanent commission spokesperson said the draft law was deemed to be “incompatible with Malagasy culture and values”.
+The proposed law had sought to decriminalize abortion where pregnancy presented a risk to the life of the pregnant woman or girl, in cases of serious fetal impairment, and pregnancy resulting from rape or incest.